biboyd/SALSA/docs/source/annotated_example.rst

   H I,1215.670,0.000,12.787,14.187,0.384,201,204,0.000,96469.462,1.086
   H I,1215.670,0.000,15.367,-0.264,4.846,204,216,0.000,48429.090,1.103

-Can also extract using spectacle:
+Can also extract using Spectacle:
 ::

   # use spectacle now